 A total of twelve ornithology aerial-LiDAR surveys to collect data on kittiwake flight height and abundance have now been completed which marks the end of our pre-construction ornithology surveys.

 Investigations into potential UXO and archaeology features in the nearshore area and along the export cable corridor and at the array site were completed in summer 2022.
 An ROV investigated potential UXOs and several possible archaeological features and also inspected an additional aid to navigation buoy location.
-Also in summer a multi-beam seafloor survey was carried out in advance of the main offshore landfall horizontal directional drilling (HDD) works, underway in late 2022 and continuing into 2023.
+Also a multi-beam seafloor survey was carried out in advance of the main offshore landfall horizontal directional drilling (HDD) works which are now complete.
 Multibeam and sidescan sonar surveys of the pre-plough array cable routes and foundation locations were undertaken in early 2023 in advance of scour protection installation.

 The onshore cable route surveys were completed earlier in 2022 in readiness for the start of construction of the civil engineering works on the onshore cable corridor, now in full swing.
 The surveys included a team of onshore archaeologists from Durham University’s Archaeological Services (DUAS) carrying out excavation and recording work at locations along the cable route, from landfall near the coast to the Wilton onshore converter station site.